Signed embedding (BETA)

 displayOptions: { noEmbedFooter: true, noEmbedOutline: true }

-options in the request body to customize the output of the embedded iFrame. - Optionally pass in desired
+options in the request body to customize the content display in your iframe. - Optionally pass in any desired

 inputParameters